 Raw denim has a very even look without any of the distressed look we are familiar in jeans.
 Whatever distressed look is desired will have to be obtained naturally by fading and stress.
 This is a natural process which some people consider more desirable than the factory made distressed look.
 It is important that you prewash raw denim before sewing / wearing.

-3 Sanforized Denim
+4. Sanforized Denim

-4 Colored denim
+5. Colored denim

-5 Stretch denim
+6. Stretch denim

-6 Selvedge Denim
+7. Selvedge Denim

 This refers to the denim fabric with edges which are finished with a band which is usually of colour orange or red.
 It is also called self-edge or selvage denim.
 It is woven on traditional shuttle looms, which are slower and more labor-intensive but produce a higher-quality fabric.
 Japan is the top producer of this type of denim fabric .

-7 Crushed Denim
+9. Crushed Denim

 This is a Denim fabric which is weaved and treated so that it looks permanently wrinkled or crushed.

-8 Waxed reverse Denim
+10. Waxed reverse Denim

 Colour of the fabric fades as a result of the abrasion with the stones and creates an attractive contrast with the indigo colour.
 The fabric is then rinsed, softened and dried.
 There are many other washes like enzyme wash, stone wash that the denim undergoes when it is made into your lived-in jeans.

-10 Poly Denim
+13. Poly Denim

 This is Denim fabric with a percentage of Polyester fibers blended in it.
 This fabric is very soft to touch , very easy to care for and stretches to an extent; it is very much popular to sew jackets, shirts, hats .
 The polyester blend adds to the durability smoothness and finish of denim

-11 Ecru Denim
+14. Ecru Denim

 Denim that has not been dyed indigo .
 This fabric has the natural colour of denim which is not dyed.

-12 Bull Denim
+15. Bull Denim

 This is a denim fabric which is very sturdy and tough because of its 3*1 twill construction.
 It is not as tough as canvas but it is very durable and heavy.
-Bull denim is used mostly for upholstery and home decor rather than for clothing
+Bull denim is used mostly for upholstery and home decor rather than for clothing.

-13 Thermo denim
+17. Thermo denim

 This is also called double denim.
 This denim fabric has a lightweight fabric glued to the denim.
-This fabric makes the garment look like it is lined
+This fabric makes the garment look like it is lined.